ADA Accessible Permits

 - If approved, your permit will be issued at Parking & Transportation Services, 721 Press Avenue, and will be issued for the duration of the disability or for the permit year, as determined by the Committee.
 The cost of the permit will be determined by the permit type that you would otherwise be authorized (i.e. Retiree, E-Academic, E, etc).

-If you suffer from a temporary disability or medical condition (less than one month) and think that you legitimately qualify for a temporary disabled permit, please contact PTS for further instructions and/or options.
+If you suffer from a temporary disability or medical condition (less than one month) and think that you legitimately qualify for a temporary ADA accesible permit, please contact PTS for further instructions and/or options.

-All disabled parking spaces on campus are controlled for permits 24 hours a day, seven days a week.
-If you find that disabled parking near your place of business is consistently full or if there is none convenient, please contact us to alert us of this situation.
+All ADA accessible parking spaces on campus are controlled for permits 24 hours a day, seven days a week.
+If you find that ADA accessible parking near your place of business is consistently full or if there are none conveniently located, please contact us to alert us of this situation.

-The use of a disabled permit by someone other than the person listed on the Parking & Transportation Services permit application may result in a citation, impoundment, and/or termination of the permit privileges.
+The use of an ADA accessible permit by someone other than the person listed on the Parking & Transportation Services permit application may result in a citation, impoundment, and/or termination of the permit privileges.

-If a student or employee with disabilities rides to campus with another person, the disabled permit may be used in a disabled space only when the person with the disability is present.
-For example, if the disabled individual is dropped off prior to parking the vehicle and the other occupant parks the vehicle, he/she may not utilize a disabled space but must park in any regular parking space.
+If a student or employee with disabilities rides to campus with another person, the ADA accessible permit may be used in an ADA accessible space only when the person with the disability is present.
+For example, if the individual with disabilities is dropped off prior to parking the vehicle and the other occupant parks the vehicle, he/she may not utilize an ADA accessible space but must park in any regular parking space.